Vision Transformers with Hierarchical Attention: Conclusion

 \section{Conclusion}

-This paper tackles the low-efficiency flaw of vision transformer caused by the high computational/space complexity of MHSA.
-To this end, we propose a hierarchical framework for computing MHSA, \ie, H-MHSA, in order to decrease the computational/space complexity.
-Compared to previous counterparts \cite{wang2021pyramid,liu2021swin} in this direction, H-MHSA can directly model the global dependencies as well as the local relationships.
-With the proposed H-MHSA incorporated, we build the family of HAT-Nets.
-Experiments on image classification, semantic segmentation, object detection, and instance segmentation demonstrate the effectiveness and potential of HAT-Net in representation learning.
-Therefore, the proposed simple H-MHSA is expected to provide a new perspective for the future design of vision transformers.
+This paper addresses the inefficiency inherent in vanilla vision transformers due to the elevated computational and space complexity associated with MHSA.
+In response to this challenge, we introduce a novel hierarchical framework for MHSA computation, denoted as H-MHSA, aiming to alleviate the computational and space demands.
+Compared to existing approaches in this domain, such as PVT \cite{wang2021pyramid} and Swin Transformer \cite{liu2021swin}, H-MHSA distinguishes itself by directly capturing both global dependencies and local relationships.
+Integrating the proposed H-MHSA, we formulate the HAT-Net family, showcasing its prowess through comprehensive experiments spanning image classification, semantic segmentation, object detection, and instance segmentation.
+Our results affirm the efficacy and untapped potential of HAT-Net in advancing representation learning.

+\myPara{Applications of HAT-Net.} The versatility of HAT-Net extends its utility across diverse real-world scenarios and downstream vision tasks.
+As a robust backbone network for feature extraction, HAT-Net seamlessly integrates with existing prediction heads and decoder networks, enabling proficient execution of various scene understanding tasks.
+Furthermore, HAT-Net's adaptability to different input resolutions and computational resource constraints is facilitated by the flexible adjustment of parameters, specifically $G_1$ and $G_2$.
+Users can tailor HAT-Net to their specific requirements, selecting from different HAT-Net versions to align with their objectives.

+In conclusion, HAT-Net not only presents a pragmatic solution to the limitations of vanilla vision transformers but also opens avenues for innovation in the future design of such architectures.
+The simplicity of the proposed H-MHSA underscores its potential as a transformative element in the evolving landscape of vision transformer development.